bruin-data/bruin-vscode/README.md

 Access the Bruin CLI management tab `Settings` in the side panel for easy installation and updates.

 ## Release Notes
-### Latest Release: 0.30.2
+### Latest Release: 0.30.3
-- Added the ability to add pattern checks with input values.
+- Implemented the ability to add accepted values for asset columns.

 ### Previous Highlights
+- **0.30.2**: Added the ability to add pattern checks with input values.
 - **0.30.1**: Enabled telemetry by default to improve performance monitoring and user experience.
 - **0.30.0**: Integrated RudderStack analytics to monitor extension performance, with support for user-controlled telemetry preferences.
 - **0.29.4**: Improved layout and styling for inputs and buttons for better responsiveness and consistency.